pocky/Starter/README.md

 __How to use__

-SSH the VirtualMachine and `cd /var/www/starter`.
+- SSH the VirtualMachine and `cd /var/www/starter`.
+- Run `npm install`
+- Run `gulp`

+And if you want to make css or javascript :
-Run `gulp-devtools`.
+- Run `gulp-devtools`.

 In the Gulp Chrome panel, Run the `watch` task in background and start your job.
 When your done, run `gulp --production` for bulding your assets.